 Slowing Down The Process

-Many complications can slow down the process of moving and for the most part they’re financially influenced.
+Many complications can slow down the process of moving, and for the most part, they’re financially influenced.

 Below you’ll find some of the most common problems that slow down a house move:

-A large portion of property deals get delayed or broken due to the chain.
+A large portion of property deals gets delayed or broken due to the chain.
 To make sure your sale runs as smoothly as possible, communicate regularly with your conveyancer and ensure they’re working with others to similar timescales.

-Surveys can unearth problems you had no idea existed which can cause severe delays as well as potentially prevent you from being offered a mortgage, or reduce the fee offered to buy the house.
+Surveys can unearth problems you had no idea existed, which can cause severe delays as well as potentially prevent you from being offered a mortgage or reduce the fee offered to buy the house.

-In this instance it’s always important to listen to the advice of experts and move forward with theirs and your careful consideration no matter how long the delays.
+In this instance, it’s always important to listen to the advice of experts and move forward with theirs and your careful consideration no matter how long the delays.

-It’s not pretty but it’s a fact of life when it comes to buying a house, there’s a chance a higher bidder might come in and contribute to your deal falling through.
-From there it’s essentially starting all over again as a buyer.
+It’s not pretty, but it’s a fact of life when it comes to buying a house.
+There’s a chance a higher bidder might come in and contribute to your deal falling through.
+From there, it’s essentially starting all over again as a buyer.

 Speeding Up The Process

-If you’re looking to buy and want to place yourself in the best possible position to move forward efficiently you should consider:
+If you’re looking to buy and want to place yourself in the best possible position to move forward efficiently, you should consider:

-Finances can always cause problems but before making any move forward into buying a house you should certainly be aware of your financial footprint.
+Finances can always cause problems, but before making any move forward into buying a house, you should certainly be aware of your financial footprint.

 Make Your Mortgage Application As Early As Possible

-From there you’ll be communicating regularly with your potential mortgage provider, so it’s always best to communicate back and answer any questions as quickly as possible.
+From there, you’ll be communicating regularly with your potential mortgage provider, so it’s always best to communicate back and answer any questions as quickly as possible.

 Can You Get An Even Quicker Sale?

-Of course, you may need to move much quicker than the eight to 12 weeks on average and here at Property Rescue we can certainly help with that.
+Of course, you may need to move much quicker than the eight to 12 weeks on average, and here at Property Rescue, we can certainly help with that.
 In fact, you can sell your home to us in as little as 48 hours.

-We understand some moves need to be done quickly so if you need to sell, no matter what the circumstance, we can exchange contracts and pay in cash swiftly and efficiently.
+We understand some moves need to be done quickly so if you need to sell, no matter the circumstance, we can exchange contracts and pay in cash swiftly and efficiently.